 The Camargue national park has been recognized as a haven for wild birds, of which there are 400 species.
 You’ll notice lots of birds of prey and herons in the fields.
-But the best place to see the flamingoes is Parc Ornithologique.
+But the best place to see the flamingoes in Provence is Parc Ornithologique.

 Here you’ll find trails around marshlands that allow you a close view of the birds.
 To walk the entire path takes about 1.5 hours.
 There is also a shorter path that you may be able to take if the birds are all close to the entry area.

 At this time of year, you should be able to see the mating dance of the flamingoes.
 I must say, that they are quite noisy!
 Click below to see a video I took when I was the first to arrive first thing in the morning.

 All will be well until one fight breaks out and then they all seem to get in on it!